museomix/museomix.org-v2/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 4.4.0 =

-Release date: February 28th, 2017

-* Bugfixes:
-	* Fixes a bug where a `span` tag wasn't closed correctly, props [lubobill1990](https://github.com/lubobill1990).
-	* Fixes a bug where there were deprecation warnings shown when an existing author was being updated.
-	* Fixes a bug where the user received an 'insufficient rights' error when the advanced settings are disabled, but an advanced page is visited.

-* Enhancements:
-	* Moves the options to disable keyword and content analysis from the general tab to the features tab.
-	* Improves styling of tables so they are viewable on mobile.
-	* Changes the links into shortlinks for the extensions page, helpcenter, facebook settings and premium popup.

-= 4.3.0 =
+= 4.9.0 =

-Release Date: February 14th, 2017
+Release Date: June 7th, 2017

 * Bugfixes
-    * Fixes the width of the readability column on post overview, props [rikayla](https://github.com/rikayla).
+	* Fixes a bug where there were certain assessments missing when switching to cornerstone content.
+	* Fixes a bug where the configuration wizard button was visible for users who didn't have enough rights to access the configuration wizard.
+	* Fixes a bug where the column `ID` was ambiguous, causing an SQL error.
+	* Fixes a bug where the category URL in the sitemap was encoded twice.
+	* Fixes a bug where an old upgrade notice is not removed.

 * Enhancements
-    * Improves feedback text for subheading too long assessment.
+	* Removes the noodp advanced robots meta value as it is no longer used.
+	* Loads the translations only when the configuration wizard endpoint is called, instead of every time `rest_api_init` is called.

+= 4.8.0 =

+Release Date: May 23rd, 2017

+* Bugfixes
+	* Fixes a bug where the tabs in the social and advanced metabox section are gone when keyword analysis has been disabled.

+* Enhancements
+	* Optimizes the way the cornerstone flag is saved.
+	* Analyzes the content using cornerstone assessors when a post or page is cornerstone content.

 = Earlier versions =